 Link Speed: Set the link speed of fibre channel.
-The options are Automatic (default), 4 Gb/s, 8 Gb/s, and 16 Gb/s.
+The options are Automatic (default), 4Gb/s to 32Gb/s.
 Recommend to set it as Automatic to detect the data rate automatically.

 7.4.2.
 Configure Fibre Channel Topology

 Click ▼ -> Change Topology to change the topology of fibre channel.